dotmpe/git-versioning/ReadMe.rst

   This script cannot update/add any files of the commit.

-- A `post-commit` hook can do the same commit message scan, and if a trigger is found run some other GIT merge/tag script.
+- A `post-commit` hook could do the same commit message scan, and if a trigger is found run some other GIT merge/tag script.

   Conceivably some CI system would start to run before the new particular version would be approved and published to the official branch or repository.

+  But this might as well happen `pre-commit`, ie. forcing some state before code can enter onto a certain branch perhaps.

-- A `post-merge` hook could force some increment and a push to a main repo to sync versions directly.
+- A `post-merge` hook could force some increment and a push to a main repo to sync versions directly?
+Or perhaps not increment but then some timestamp build meta (snapshot).

-In general, if the version is not increment each commit, then the requirements of semver are only applicable to certain snapshots of a repository.
+In general, if the version is not incremented each commit, or a release-tag is present in de code during development commits, then the requirements of semver are *only* applicable to certain snapshots of a repository.
+This would mean that looking at any GIT version of the project, for example the latest master could not give honest version data!

 GIT config